How to Write Process Documentation

 Figure 3: Content details for each document type.

 When structuring process documentation, it is vital to consider its up-keep and maintenance.
 If it is written like an article or story, then when changes may impact the whole document necessitating a complete rewrite.
 When it is structured, templated, and broken down, as shown in figure 3, a change in the procedure may impact only a single page.
 This would allow for an efficient update process.

 Developing Documentation Format, and Style

 Developing a document numbering system

 An important consideration in the development of the procedures is to ensure there is an efficient and structured document numbering system that allows for single page replacement of the document.
 The system also needs to ensure effective version control, so that only the most up-to-date documents are published.

-Each organization will need to develop its pre-defined numbering system that allows for ease of use and a style that meets its business requirements.
-These formats will need to be agreed and established for:
+Each organization will need to develop a pre-defined numbering system that allows for ease of use and a style that meets its business requirements.
+These formats will need to be agreed upon and established for:

 - Policy documents